OdabasiMehmet/Self-Created-Tutorials/Setup ec2 instance with cloudformation.md

 16. Upload the yaml file that you created
 17. Give your stack a anme and choose next to go with default options
 18. Click on create stack at the end and you are done

+## Second Option

+1. Open VSCode and create new file with yaml or yml extension
+2. Open Google and serach for Cloudformation template anatomy
+3. Click and go to the aws website  link from the seearch result
+4. Copy the YAML template
+5. Paste it to the newly created file
+6. Fill the form and remove unnecessary parts.
+7. Save the file
+8. Go to Cloudformation service
+9. Create a stack
+10. Upload the yaml file that you created
+11. Give your stack a anme and choose next to go with default options
+12. Click on create stack at the end and you are done